 Representatives from Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan confirmed their commitment to support the identification of natural sites that have the potential to be nominated as World Heritage.
 IUCN will lead the process in its capacity as the official Advisory Body on nature under the World Heritage Convention.

 Central Asia is one of the recognised biodiversity hotspots in the world that provides crucial ecosystem services for human life.
-In 2005, IUCN and the World Heritage (WH) Centre published the thematic study for Central Asia (CA), identifying a number of sites with higher potential for nomination.
+In 2005, IUCN and the World Heritage (WH) Centre published the thematic study for Central Asia (CA), identifying a number of sites with higher potential for the nomination.
 More than 10 years later, a follow-up journey has been initiated upon the request of the WH Committee, on 19-20 June in Bishkek, the Kyrgyz Republic, to draw a roadmap for the preparation of a regional thematic study to identify sites with potential for future inscription on the WH List and assist the five Central Asian countries in improving the nomination process.

 The first consultative workshop was co-hosted by IUCN ECARO and the National Commission of the Kyrgyz Republic for UNESCO, and engaged the experts of four CA countries as well as the representatives of international organisations active in the region.
 “The variety of topics that were covered during the workshop facilitated exchange of experience and significantly increased the ability of the participants to develop the WH nominations in the five countries of Central Asia, all being State Parties to the WH Convention,” said Sabira Soltongeldieva, Secretary-General of the National Commission of the Kyrgyz Republic for UNESCO.